IBM/ce-cns/documentation/README.md

 | web-api  | external | yes | yes | Quay | 0.5 | 1 GB | 0 | 1 |
 | **articles** | **internal** | no (mTLS coming sone) | yes | Quay | 0.25 | 0.5G GB | 0 | 1 |

-The `Keycloak` application for the `Identity and Access Manegement` isn't configured to `scale to zero`, because the application is `stateful` and contains the realm configuration, which will be delete, if you would restart the application.
+The `Keycloak` application for the `Identity and Access Management` isn't configured to `scale to zero`, because the application is `stateful` and contains the realm configuration, which will be delete, if you would restart the application.

 _Note:_ The project also contains the source code, that you can use to customize to your an own version of the microservices based example application.